-During their first semester, Honors scholars take Honors sections of the university's introductory course, Discipleship of the Christian Mind, where they will further engage the issue raised in their summer reading assignment.
+Honors scholars begin their experience before they ever move onto to campus, engaging in the Summer Reading Assignment that invites students to read a common text and to think in ways that will prepare them for higher education and an MVNU experience.
+During their first semester, Honors scholars take Honors sections of the university's introductory course, Discipleship of the Christian Mind, where they will further engage the questions raised in the Summer Reading Assignment.
 Then, in a two-course sequence of courses, Core Conversations I and II, students will engage in a discussion with each other, with their professors, and, above all, with some of the seminal thinkers in the western tradition.
-The conversation focuses on perennial human concerns, the nature and purpose of humanity, the interplay of faith and reason, the quest for justice and the need for mercy, the balance between individual liberty and the wellbeing of society, and so forth.
+The conversation focuses on perennial human concerns: the nature and purpose of humanity, the interplay of faith and reason, the quest for justice and the need for mercy, the balance between individual liberty and the wellbeing of society, and so forth.

-Honors Seminar is an ideal complement to Core Conversations.
-As a one-hour, interdisciplinary special topics-oriented course, each semester's seminars explore contemporary issues and questions from multiple perspectives.
-The seminar entertains guest lecturers from MVNU and other area universities and frequently employs field trips, experiential learning opportunities, and even travel-study options.
-While Core Conversations introduces students to a rich, textured background, Honors Seminar examines contemporary problems as they confront us in the particularity of our current situation.
-Recent seminar topics include Human Trafficking, Contemporary Science Fiction television, Modern Apologetics, and Presidential Landmarks.
-Honors scholars take the Seminar during six of the eight semesters they are at MVNU.
+As an ideal complement to Core Conversations, Honors scholars enroll in an Honors Seminar during six of the eight semesters they are at MVNU.
+Each semester's seminars explore contemporary issues and questions from multiple perspectives and involve guest lecturers from MVNU and other area universities, field trips, experiential-learning opportunities, and even travel-study options.
+While Core Conversations introduces students to a rich, textured background, Honors Seminars examine problems as they confront us in the particularity of our current situation.
+Recent seminar topics and titles include “Human Trafficking,” "‘Saints’ and ‘Sacred Places’: The Presidential Landmarks of Washington, DC," “Modern Apologetics,” and “‘The Last Great Literature of Ideas?: Contemporary Science Fiction Television.’”

 In addition to these academic opportunities, the Honors Program offers designated Honors housing, early registration, extracurricular events and trips, and connection to internships and study abroad options.